openfort-xyz/ecosystem-sample-safe-passkeys/usage-examples/wagmi-nextjs/README.md

-# Rapidsafe Wallet with Next.js
+# RapidSafe Wallet with Next.js

-This example showcases how to use the Rapidsafe Wallet react SDK inside a [Next.js](https://nextjs.org/) application.
+This example showcases how to use the RapidSafe Wallet react SDK inside a [Next.js](https://nextjs.org/) application.

 Visit the [live demo](https://rapidsafe.sample.openfort.xyz/).